BEST ROULETTE STRATEGIEStested a million times

-Like the d’Alembert strategy, the Fibonacci strategy also uses increasing and decreasing your bet if you win or lose making even money bets.
-The only difference is that Fibonacci doesn’t let you choose your own increase/decrease amount but it follows the Fibonacci sequence instead.
+Like the d’Alembert strategy, the Fibonacci strategy also uses the principle of increasing and decreasing your bet if you win / lose, making even money bets.
+The only difference is that Fibonacci doesn’t let you choose your own increase/decrease amount, but it follows the Fibonacci sequence instead.

-You start your betting at the beginning of the sequence and move up one if you lose or move down two in you win.
+You start your betting at the beginning of the sequence and move one up if you lose, or move two down if you win.

-For example, you bet $1 and lose so you move up one number in the sequence, which is 1 again.
-You bet $1 again and lose.
-You move up one again, which is now 2.
+For example, you bet $1 and you lose: You move one number up in the sequence, which is 1 again.
+You bet $1 again and lose: You move one up again, which is now 2.
 You bet $2.
-If you lose again, you move up to 3 and if you win, you move two down to the first 1 in the sequence.
-Needless to say, you can’t move further down from the first number 1 in the sequence.
+If you lose again, you move up to 3, and if you win you move two down to the first 1 in the sequence.
+Needless to say, you cannot move further down from the first number 1 in the sequence.

-If calculating the sequence in your head as you play is effortless to you or if you write it down somewhere, the Fibonacci strategy is very easy to use and it eliminates the risk of poorly choosing your bet values if you don’t know exactly what you’re doing when using the d’Alembert strategy.
+If calculating the sequence in your head as you play is effortless to you or if you write it down somewhere, the Fibonacci strategy is very easy to use.
+It also eliminates the risk of poorly choosing your bet values if you do not know exactly what you are doing when using the d’Alembert strategy.

-Otherwise, like the d’Alembert strategy, the Fibonacci roulette strategy is a flat (opposed to steep) progressive betting system.
+Otherwise, just like the d’Alembert strategy the Fibonacci roulette strategy is a flat (as opposed to steep) progressive betting system.

 THE JAMES BOND ROULETTE STRATEGY

-Before you jump to any conclusions about this strategy having something to do with number 7, let me tell you, it doesn’t.
+Before you jump to any conclusions about this strategy having something to do with the number 7, let me tell you, it does not.

-In the book ‘Casino Royale’ Mr. ‘license to kill’ James Bond takes a shot at roulette, where he plays with his own system.
+In the book ‘Casino Royale’ Mr. ‘license to kill’ James Bond takes a shot at roulette, where he plays by following his own system.

 Unlike all strategies up to this one, the James Bond roulette strategy is not a progressive one.
-This means you won’t be increasing your bets.
-And unlike all strategies up to this one, the James Bond roulette strategy doesn’t place bets only on even money bets.
+This means that you will not be increasing your bets; and unlike all strategies I have listed before this one, the James Bond roulette strategy does not place bets only on even money bets.

-This way, you bet on all numbers except 1-12 every spin.
-This increases your odds of winning, since you’re betting on the majority of numbers but you can also lose more.
+This way, for every spin you bet on all numbers except 1-12.
+This increases your odds of winning, since you are betting on the majority of numbers, but you can also lose more.